douglasgreen/pagemaker/dev/doc/developer_notes.md

 * Each namespace has its own front controller index.php.
 * Pass a parameter `route=name_action` like `route=customer_view`.
 * A class in that namespace will call the method CustomerController::getView() or CustomerController::postView().

-## JavaScript

-JavaScript is widely used as a component and page builder nowadays.
-I don't like it though and I don't like the JavaScript ecosystem.
-* JavaScript is architecturally poor because it starts on the output layer with accidental details about how the document is presented.
-* JavaScript runs in the browser which leads to poor error reporting and browser incompatibilities.
-* JavaScript always drags in a giant pile of dependencies to maintain.
-* Typical JavaScript is lacking in the features of well-designed modularity and typing that enable scalable, well-organized programming.
-* The JavaScript language itself was hastily designed and polished by committee.
-It's endless feature enhancements make it more complex without making it more attractive.
-It's the only language I know that has a book that describes the good parts and all of the bad parts that you should avoid.

-My basic concept of JavaScript is that it should be used to update the page but not to render the page.
-Thus I use it only where local page updates are required.
-The initial page load should always be pure PHP.
-This also implies that I avoid depending on REST APIs for basic page rendering so that page loads are monolithic and fast.

 ## Assets